Chase Freedom Flex® Card Review

 In certain categories, you will earn 5% back each quarter, up to $1,500.
 View the category calendar here.
 You do need to “activate” this offer every quarter, but that is very easy to do in your Chase account.

-With the Freedom Flex card, you will also always earn 5% on travel booked in the Chase Ultimate Rewards travel portal, 3% on drugstores and dining, and $1 on all other purchases.
+With the Freedom Flex card, you will also always earn 5% on travel booked at Chase Travel℠, 3% on drugstores and dining, and $1 on all other purchases.

 Annual Fee